GautamGupta/bb-legacy-plugins/ajaxed-quote/trunk/readme.txt

 === Ajaxed Quote ===
-Tags: quote, reply, post, ajax
+Tags: quote, reply, post, ajax, detective
 Contributors: Detective
-Requires at least: 0.9.0.2
+Requires at least: 1.0
-Tested up to: 0.9.0.2
+Tested up to: 1.0.1
-Stable Tag: 1.0
+Stable Tag: 1.1

-Allows quoting of existing messages when replying.
-Based on the plugin by Michael Nolan (http://bbpress.org/plugins/topic/quote/).
+Allows quoting of posts using the built-in jQuery.
+No template edits required.

 == Description ==

-Allows quoting of messages when replying.
-Based on the plugin by Michael Nolan (http://bbpress.org/plugins/topic/quote/).
+Allows quoting of posts when replying.
+Initially based on ideas of the following plugin http://bbpress.org/plugins/topic/quote/ .

-* Using JS if the user is viewing the last page of a topic.
-In this way, a user can quote more than one message in a reply, because the quoted post is retrieved using AJAX.
-* Using the mechanism of the original plugin.

-Among added features: the suggested ones in the comments of the original plugin, plus nonces, removal of nested blockquotes and localization.

 == Installation ==

+1. If you had a previous installation of Quote or Ajaxed Quote, remove your theme customizations for this plugin.
+They're not needed anymore.
 1. Upload the folder `ajaxed-quote` to your `/my-plugins/` directory.
-1. Modify your `post.php` template to include the quote link, outputs "Quote" by default: `<?php bb_quote_link(); ?>`
-1. Modify your `post-form.php` template to include the function `bb_quote_post`.
-Example: `<textarea name="post_content" cols="50" rows="8" id="post_content" tabindex="3">
-<?php if (function_exists('bb_quote_post')) bb_quote_post(); ?>
-</textarea>`
+1. Activate the plugin.
 1. You're done :)

 == Configuration ==

 None necessary.

+== Changelog ==

+1.1
+* Removed SACK, uses jQuery now.
+* Uses 1.0 template tags and functions.